realtechsupport/ActionCameraCode/README.md

 create_video_from_images (datapath, 'temp/', framerate, reverse, output)

 **Detailed examples**
+see *extract_process_make.py*
-see *extract_process_make.py* for the complete pipeline of extraction, manipulation and video segment creation.
+for the complete pipeline of extraction, manipulation and video segment creation.
+see *combine_segments.py*
-see *combine_segments.py* to see how the individual segments are placed into a final video product.
+to understand how the individual segments are placed into a final video product.

 **Results**
 see video folder